Updated on 07.10.2018

 Hashtags on Twitter

-On the left side of your Twitter dashboard, you can see the most used hashtags that are tailored especially for a particular user based on where they are and who they follow.
-However, you can change the location to address the audience you want to engage.
-This option though is limited only to top 10 words, so for more results, you can use third-party apps, like Tagboard, Trendsmap, or Hashtagify.
+On the left side of your Twitter dashboard, you can see the most popular hashtags that are tailored to a particular user – they’re based on where they are and who they follow.
+You can change the location to address the audience you want to engage.

 Hashtags on Facebook